lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 Time Complexity: $\mathcal{O}(n \log n)$ average, $\mathcal{O}(n^2)$ worst case.
 Space Complexity: $\mathcal{O}(\log n )$

-In quick sort, we pick an element and partition the array, such that all numbers that are less than the partitioning element come before all elements that are greater than it.
+In quick sort, we pick an element and partition the array such that all numbers that are less than the partitioning element come before all elements that are greater than it.
 The partitioning can be performed efficiently through a series of swaps.